Recent Acquisition by AFA of “A very tired child, 2023”

 Practice in the form of labor serves both reflective and prescriptive functions in shaping orientation.
 Orientation refers to one's developed direction, whether nurtured or intrinsic, shaping how one looks and points in life.
 Labor is reflective because it demonstrates an orientation, akin to the flower of one's labor rather than the fruit, symbolizing the visible manifestation of one's essence.

 As we labor, the effort becomes a positive feedback loop that strengthens our orientation.
 Sara Ahmed describes this as the process of making something "effortless" through diligent work.
 She explains, "History 'happens' in the repetition of gestures, which is what gives bodies their tendencies”.
-Labor makes this repetition disappear: if we work hard at something, it seems 'effortless’.
+Labor makes this repetition disappear: if we work hard at something, it can become ' effortless’.

 Repetition and developed habits can be intuitive, varying in degrees of intentionality.
 Labor creates and directs us towards others, whereas work primarily produces tangible objects that may inadvertently separate us from others.
 For example, a shelter provides survival but also erects barriers.
 Understanding the nature, composition, size, and location of such constructs reveals their impact on others.
 These questions apply to all forms of artifice, guiding us in understanding their effects.